Florida Man Arrested After Smearing Human Poop On Supermarket Food

 Perhaps the most telling of all his arrests, however, was his arrest in 2016 for domestic battery — again, a felony in the state of Florida.
 It was shortly after that arrest that Pierce no longer lived at the home that was listed as his former address.
 It thereby implies — but doesn’t confirm — that his indigence has to do with a combination of drug problems and a domestic violence record.

-According to the Miami New Times, the “Florida man” meme became a hit on the Internet thanks to the state’s “open records” laws, which first began in 1909, and demanded that “all government business is public business and therefore should be available to the public.”
+According to the Miami New Times, the “Florida man” meme became a hit on the internet thanks to the state’s “open records” laws, which first began in 1909, and demanded that “all government business is public business and therefore should be available to the public.”